PACO: Global Signal Restoration via PAtch COnsensus: Abstract

 \section{Abstract}

-\begRevTwo Many signal processing algorithms break the target signal into overlapping segments (also called windows, or patches), process them separately, and then stitch them back into place to produce a unified output.
+Many signal processing algorithms break the target signal into overlapping segments (also called windows, or patches), process them separately, and then stitch them back into place to produce a unified output.
 At the overlaps, the final value of those samples that are estimated more than once needs to be decided in some way.
-Averaging, the simplest approach, tends to produce blurred results.
-Significant work has been devoted to this issue in recent years: several works explore the idea of a weighted average of the overlapped patches and/or pixels; a more recent approach is to promote agreement (consensus) between the patches at their intersections.
-This work investigates the case where consensus is imposed as a hard constraint on the restoration problem.
-This leads to a general framework applicable to all sorts of signals, problems, decomposition strategies, and featuring a number of theoretical and practical advantages over other similar methods.
-The framework itself consists of a general optimization problem and a simple and efficient \admm-based algorithm for solving it.
-We also show that the consensus step of the algorithm, which is the main bottleneck of similar methods, can be solved efficiently and easily for any arbitrary patch decomposition scheme.
-As an example of the potential of our framework, we propose a method for filling missing samples (inpainting) which can be applied to signals of any dimension, and show its effectiveness on audio, image and video signals. \endRevTwo
+Averaging, the simplest approach, often leads to unsatisfactory results.
+Significant work has been devoted to this issue in recent years.
+Several works explore the idea of a weighted average of the overlapped patches and/or pixels; others promote agreement (consensus) between the patches at their intersections.
+Agreement can be either encouraged or imposed as a hard constraint.
+This work develops on the latter case.
+The result is a variational signal processing framework, named PACO, which features a number of appealing theoretical and practical properties.
+The PACO framework consists of a variational formulation that fits a wide variety of problems, and a general \admm-based algorithm for minimizing the resulting energies.
+As a byproduct, we show that the consensus step of the algorithm, which is the main bottleneck of similar methods, can be solved efficiently and easily for any arbitrary patch decomposition scheme.
+We demonstrate the flexibility and power of PACO on three different problems: image inpainting (which we have already covered in previous works), image denoising, and contrast enhancement, using different cost functions including Laplacian and Gaussian Mixture Models.